charlesvill/Battleship/README.md

 # Battleship
-Test Driven workflow using JEST to implement the game of Battleship against a computer or another player.
+The game of Battleship against a computer or another player.

+Demonstrates factory functions and JEST test driven workflow.